fichwpo/coordinate_calculator/README.md

 I did run into several problems.
 I intially had trouble with flask because I kept trying to pass in a list of object like [{},{},{}].
 I wanted to explore testing frameworks for unit testing in python but I never got around to it.
 Also on the Angular side I originally wanted to have the service in an external service class but I kept getting errors - so for the sake of time I abandoned that idea.
 I also probably spent too much time on styling the front end.
 Finally something that took me by surprise was the application not building properly and not running on production mode correctly.
 I think it was a problem with the tailwind configuration.
 This was the reason why I couldnt use Docker.

-Overall it was great learning experience and showed me I still have a lot of areas that I can improve in.
-I would really like the chance to have a 1:1 mentorship with an experienced engineer that could help me power through hurdles like these and accelerate the learning process.
+Overall the assignment was a great learning experience, and it showed me I still have a lot to learn.
+I would really like the chance to have a 1:1 mentorship with an experienced engineer who could help accelerate the learning process.